Close Menu

 The better you understand how credit card points systems work, the more you’ll get out of your rewards, putting you in a position to leverage the top rewards credit cards on the market.
 With a little practice, you’ll be able to fully maximize your credit card rewards.

-Frequently asked questions about credit card points
+Frequently asked questions about how to use credit card points

 • Cash back offers benefits like straightforward value and easy redemption — usually, you can redeem your cash back as a statement credit or have it deposited directly into your checking account.
-Credit card points on the other hand vary in value based on the redemption method, though may offer more value than cash back.
+Credit card points, on the other hand, vary in value based on the redemption method, though may offer more value than cash back.

 • It ultimately depends on how you plan to use your credit card rewards.
 If you want a simple way to earn money back on your purchases, a cash back card is your best bet.
 If you travel frequently or want redemption options like gift cards or merchandise, then a points credit card will be more beneficial for you.